sunny-chung/hello-http/doc/features/viewing-responses.md

 ### Copy Entire Request and Response

+This is designed for communication with third party about API integration issues.
+When a third party API does not work as expected, simply copy the whole request and response to them, and they will have commonly needed information to figure out and fix the issues.

-Click the "Copy All" button.
-This functionality is supported regardless of protocol and streaming type.
+To use it, just click the "Copy All" button.
+This functionality is supported regardless of protocols and streaming types.

+The copied text is in a markdown-like format for readability.

 Sample of copied text of a simple HTTP call:
 ``````markdown